msaxton/peer-review-slides/slides.md

 * the ideas are clearly presented

-* conclusion are reliable and supported by research
+* conclusions are reliable and supported by research

 ### What does useful feedback look like?